How you can use this image

 Add or edit a note on this artwork that only you can see.
 You can find notes again by going to the ‘Notes’ section of your account.

 One of the most famous paintings in City Hall is ‘Attack by the Ulster Division 1st July 1916’.
 Well known for his depictions of historical and military scenes, it was painted by the English artist James Prinsep Beadle.
 It commemorates the Battle of the Somme, one of the largest battles of the First World War, in which more than 1,000,000 men were wounded or killed, making it one of the bloodiest battles in human history.
+The huge sacrifice of Irish soldiers particularly has led to this painting being considered a tribute to the courage and sacrifice of the many young local men who fell.

 oil on canvas